alvesoaj/eFLL/README.md

 **Step 1:** Go to the official project page on GitHub (Here)

-**Step 2:** Make a clone of the project using Git or download at Donwload on the button "Download as zip."
+**Step 2:** Make a clone of the project using Git or download at Download on the button "Download as zip."

 **Step 3:** Clone or unzip (For safety, rename the folder to "eFLL") the files into some folder